Smart contracts

 A "smart contract" is simply a program that runs on the Electroneum Smart Chain.
 It's a collection of code (its functions) and data (its state) that resides at a specific address on the Electroneum Smart Chain.

-If you're just getting started or looking for a less technical introduction, we recommend Ethereum's introduction to smart contracts.
+If you're just getting started or looking for a less technical introduction, we recommend Ethereum's .

-Make sure you've read up on accounts, transactions and the Electroneum virtual machine before jumping into the world of smart contracts.
+Make sure you've read up on , and the before jumping into the world of smart contracts.

 Perhaps the best metaphor for a smart contract is a vending machine, as described by Nick Szabo.
 With the right inputs, a certain output is guaranteed.